 During a summit with leaders from Ivory Coast, Ethiopia, Ghana, Guinea, Namibia, Nigeria, Senegal, Uganda, South Africa and the African Union, President Donald Trump sounded eager to continue efforts aimed at stabilizing and strengthening Africa.
 “Our prosperity depends, above all, on peace,” Trump noted.
 “We believe that a free, independent and democratic nation, in all cases, is the best vehicle for human happiness and success…The United States will partner with the countries and organizations, like the African Union, that lead successful efforts to end violence, to prevent the spread of terrorism and to respond to humanitarian crises.”

 Yet other signs are more worrisome: U.S. democracy assistance fell nearly 20 percent during Obama’s second term.
-U.S.-Africa goods trade has fallen significantly in recent years.
+U.S.-Africa goods trade has fallen significantly in recent years and won’t top $45 billion in 2017.
 The Trump administration has proposed a 17-percent cut in PEPFAR, a 13-percent cut in development assistance for Africa and “dramatic reductions in foreign aid.”
 Until recently, the U.S. contributed 28.57 percent of the UN’s annual peacekeeping budget; the Trump administration plans to cap that at no more than 25 percent.